SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

 <br>

 ## Issues and Bugs
- * I was getting warnings in jshint about ES6.
-Resolution found to clear these.
+ * There was only one problem I encountered while developing this website, and it was not an issue with the website itself.

    * jsHint /jshint esversion:6/ added to the top of js file, removed warnings.
    * Timer and time liner didn't run in sync.
 Corrected SetInterval.
-(JavaScript in easy steps by Mike McGrath)
+(JavaScript Tutorial for Beginners: Learn JavaScript in 1 Hour Mosh Hamedani)
    * Timer didn't start counting from 20 decreasing straight away, showed at first previous answer time result.
    * Added timeCount.textContent = time to function startTimer.
 Solved this issue.

  * My problem is having grammar mistakes.I have to work on it.